Frequently asked questions

 I've seen a QR code to donate to Macmillan.
 Is it real and safe to use?

 QR codes are a safe and secure way of donating to Macmillan and we are using these at many of our fundraising events.
-We generate QR codes through a company called Thyngs who are our Cashless donation partner.
-You'll know if a QR code is one of ours because it will come directly from Thyngs or Macmillan and the URL will either start with thy.ng or thyg.uk.
-The data collected is completely secure because we have built in security levels and all codes are locked to Macmillan experiences..
+We are currently changing our QR Code provider for 2023.
+We are working internally on re-issuing unique QR codes to all of our fundraisers.
+In the meantime, you could set up a JustGiving page.
+Then put /qrcode at the end of your JustGiving page link (URL) and your QR code will appear.
+The data collected is completely secure because we have built in security levels and all codes are locked to Macmillan experiences.

 Individuals fundraising through JustGiving, may also use QR codes so you can donate to their fundraising pages easily.
 If you are unsure whether a JustGiving QR code is real, please contact the fundraiser directly.